AdamTovatt/updaemon/README.md

   <img src="Icons/1024w/Updaemon.png" alt="Updaemon Logo" width="128" height="128">
 </div>

+**Updaemon is a simple command line tool that helps you manage and update services and applications on Linux systems.**

+For example: use `updaemon new my-service` to create a new systemctl service that is managed by Updaemon.

-**Keep your Linux services and applications automatically up to date**
+Then use `updaemon update` to check for new releases of all your services and update them automatically using symlinks to ensure zero downtime.

-Updaemon is a simple tool that automatically updates your services and applications on Linux systems.
-It works with any distribution source (GitHub releases, custom servers, etc.) and handles the entire update process - from checking for new versions to restarting your services.
+Updaemon is extremely easy to [install](#getting-started) and works with any release distribution source (GitHub releases, custom servers, etc.).
+It handles the entire update process - from checking for new versions to restarting your services.

 ## What Updaemon Does